 Ever wonder what old cultures were like before they integrated into modern society?
 Wonder no more!

-Gimli is a small, but decidedly unique, community originally made from Icelandic settlers in the past, and its inhabitants still adhere to old traditions.
+Gimli is a small, but decidedly unique, community originally made by Icelandic settlers in the past, and its inhabitants still adhere to old traditions.

 While it is a modern place with modern amenities, visiting Gimli is a great way to experience Icelandic culture by yourself without actually having to fly all the way to Iceland.

 It’s a popular retreat for many Canadians, especially when the Icelandic Festival of Manitoba is around town, so visiting it can definitely be one of the best things to see in Winnipeg.

-It’s very fun, rewarding, and educational, and definitely worth a visit or two.
+It’s very fun, rewarding, educational, and definitely worth a visit or two.

 7) Take A Stroll On The River Walk